Cody Bellinger Player Props: Cubs vs. Rangers

 Cody Bellinger At The Plate

-- Bellinger has picked up a hit in three games this season (50.0%), including one multi-hit game.
+- Bellinger has had a base hit in three of seven games this season, and multiple hits once.

 - He has hit a home run in one game this season.

-- Bellinger has driven in a run in four games this year (66.7%), including one multiple-RBI game.
+- Bellinger has driven in a run in four games this season (57.1%), including one multiple-RBI game.

 - He has scored a run in two games this season, but just a single run each time.